DavidAGullo/7DaysToDie-Python-Resources/README.md

 This event is triggered when the bot successfully connects to Discord.
 It prints the number of guilds (servers) the bot is connected to.

 `on_message(message)`
 This event is triggered whenever a message is sent in a channel the bot has access to.
-The bot listens for specific commands and responds accordingly:
+The bot listens for specific commands and responds accordingly after processing the message.
+If the command is a bot command starting with the character '!', each command will be deleted after its processed leaving only the results of the command.

-- `!bloodmoon` or `!bm:` Fetches and displays the next Blood Moon day.
-- `!currentday` or `!cd:` Fetches and displays the current in-game day.
-- `!viewonline` or `!vo:` Fetches and displays the names of online players.

-Each command deletes the user's original message and any previous bot responses containing similar content to keep the channel clean.

 ## Running the Bot
 The bot is started using:
 ```
-client.run(discord_token)
+bot.run(discord_token)
 ```
 This line initiates the bot using the Discord token specified in the environment variables.